Basil Zempilas: Controversies

 In January 2007, Zempilas received a fine and a three-month suspension of his driver's licence after pleading guilty to drink driving.

 In November 2019, Zempilas used his column in The West Australian to make comments about the homeless situation in Perth, vowing that if elected Lord Mayor of Perth, he would "clean up" the city from rough sleepers, stating, "I make no apologies for this, the homeless need to be moved out of the Hay and Murray street malls and the surrounding areas...
 Forcibly, if that's what it takes.
 I'm sick of being told by people who don't live and work in the city like I do that it's not that bad — actually, it's worse...
 The look, the smell, the language, the fights — it's disgusting.
 A blight on our city."
 These comments were considered to have displayed a lack of empathy and later became the subject of a guerilla artist installation in the city.

 In March 2020, Zempilas conducted a television interview with former West Coast Eagles captain Ben Cousins, whose highly publicised post-football life was characterised by struggles with drug addiction and various run-ins with the law.
 The interview, which was broadcast by Channel 7 amid much publicity, was widely condemned.
 Veteran journalist Caroline Wilson described Zempilas as "beyond grubby" and "beyond demeaning" for his line of questioning of Cousins.
 Zempilas and Channel 7 defended the broadcast against accusations that it was exploitative of Cousins and the revelation that Cousins was paid for the interview.

 Zempilas was criticised in 2020 for using his media presence to promote himself as a candidate during the Perth mayoral election campaign.
 After Zempilas revealed plans to rally a team of like-minded council hopefuls, including his cousin Gary Mitchell, for the City of Perth, he was accused by rival candidate Mark Gibson of "stacking" the council with friends and family to snatch a voting majority.
-Zempilas was also criticized for announcing a plan to raise council rates for landlords with vacant retail space; the Property Council of Perth responded by saying rent increases for struggling owners were "poor policy" and "hardly an incentive."
+Zempilas was also criticised for announcing a plan to raise council rates for landlords with vacant retail space; the Property Council of Perth responded by saying rent increases for struggling owners were "poor policy" and "hardly an incentive."

 Following his appointment as Lord Mayor of Perth, Zempilas has been criticised for having a "very strong conflict of interest" with his ongoing media commitments.